nosachamos/formalizer/docs/home.md

 Use the `useFormalizer` hook to gain access to the `useInput` hook, the errors currently in your form, whether the form is valid or not [and more](useformalizer-hook.md).

-Then, use the `useInput` to [setup validations](examples.md) on your form inputs.
+Then, use the `useInput` hook to [setup validations](examples.md) on your form inputs.

 Formalizer offers two [built in validators](builtin-validators.md) out-of-the-box and it integrates with the awesome [validator](https://www.npmjs.com/package/validator) library seamlessly, which means if you install it [you can use all of their validators](third-party-validators.md).

 But know that writing your own [custom validators](custom-validators.md) is super easy.

-Also, you may create [global validators](global-validators.md) so that they accessible throughout your app.
+Also, you may create [global validators](global-validators.md) so that they are accessible throughout your app.
 Doing so helps keep your code DRY and facilitates maintaining it.

 Finally, if you use [Material UI](https://material-ui.com/) you may like the fact Formalizer [integrates](material-ui.md) with it.
 If you use some other UI framework, changes are you can tweak our [settings](settings.md) to make to work with it.